elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-challenges-and-risks-did-ancient-societies-face-in-terms-of-environmental-dependence-and-health.md

 url: /learn/education-studies/questions/what-challenges-and-risks-did-ancient-societies-face-in-terms-of-environmental-dependence-and-health
 score: -1.0
 related_article1:
-    id: 170056
+    id: 170034
-    title: What methods and approaches are used in historical anthropology to study ancient societies?
+    title: >-
+        How should quotations be incorporated into writing assignments to support arguments effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-methods-and-approaches-are-used-in-historical-anthropology-to-study-ancient-societies
+    url: /learn/education-studies/questions/how-should-quotations-be-incorporated-into-writing-assignments-to-support-arguments-effectively
 related_article2:
+    id: 170040
+    title: >-
+        What is the difference between quoting and paraphrasing when engaging with primary source documents?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-is-the-difference-between-quoting-and-paraphrasing-when-engaging-with-primary-source-documents
+related_article3:
     id: 170047
+    title: >-
-    title: How did the resource use and environmental impact of agricultural societies compare to hunting and gathering societies?
+        How did the resource use and environmental impact of agricultural societies compare to hunting and gathering societies?
     subject: Education Studies
     url: /learn/education-studies/questions/how-did-the-resource-use-and-environmental-impact-of-agricultural-societies-compare-to-hunting-and-gathering-societies
-related_article3:
-    id: 170033
-    title: What are the key components to consider when commenting on primary source documents in writing assignments?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-to-consider-when-commenting-on-primary-source-documents-in-writing-assignments
 related_article4:
-    id: 170038
+    id: 170044
-    title: How can you ensure that your paraphrasing maintains the original meaning of the text?
+    title: >-
+        What defines the Paleolithic era, and what were the key characteristics of tool technology during this time?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-ensure-that-your-paraphrasing-maintains-the-original-meaning-of-the-text
+    url: /learn/education-studies/questions/what-defines-the-paleolithic-era-and-what-were-the-key-characteristics-of-tool-technology-during-this-time
 related_article5:
-    id: 170052
+    id: 170042
-    title: How did the evolution of tool technology impact daily life and societal development in ancient times?
+    title: >-
+        What are the characteristics of hunting and gathering societies in terms of population density and food resources?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-evolution-of-tool-technology-impact-daily-life-and-societal-development-in-ancient-times
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-hunting-and-gathering-societies-in-terms-of-population-density-and-food-resources
 ---

 &nbsp;